 Chiang Mai Grand Canyon

-On a sweltering summer day in Chiang Mai, the Chiang Mai Grand Canyon promises a wet, refreshing adventure.
+On a sweltering summer day in Chiang Mai, the Chiang Mai Grand Canyon Water Park promises a wet, refreshing adventure.
 This is Chiang Mai’s most beautiful water park, an oasis set in a gorgeous location that resembles the American landmark by the same name.
-Cool out in the shade enjoying cold beer and snacks and paddle around in the shallows to relax …. or jump literally off a cliff, diving 8 metres down from the edge into the depths!
-Water slides, zip lines, wakeboarding and an inflatable obstacle course await!
+Cool out in the shade enjoying cold beer and snacks and paddle around in the shallows to relax …. or jump literally off a cliff, diving 8 meters down from the edge into the depths!
+Water slides, zip lines, wakeboarding, and an inflatable obstacle course await!

 Baan Tawai Village

 The wood-carving heritage of Baan Tawai is more than a hundred years old.
 This is the heart of wood carving in Northern Thailand, an art form that is visibly appreciated and displayed in homes, temples, and furniture throughout the country.
 Woodcarvers in Baan Tawai pass their skills down through generations, from parent to child, just as they learned from Burmese woodcarvers generations ago.
 Now, the skill has been adapted into a uniquely Thai style, and workshops showcase intricate pieces carved into a wide variety of mediums like teak, rosewood, and rattan.